danmidwood/expensapp/README.md

 response status: Anything in the 4xx range
 ###### Server error
 response status: Anything in the 5xx range

+Note: A success response is confirmation that an expense does not exist.
+If the expense did not exist prior to the DELETE call then a success will still be returned.

 #### Update an Expense